-In our experience working with surviving spouses, we realize how difficult it can be to lose one's spouse.
-With this loss comes the need for administration of your spouse's estate, as well as sound decision making about your own estate plan.
+In our experience working with surviving spouses, we realize how difficult the transition can be when one loses their partner.
+With this loss may come the need for administration of your spouse's estate, as well as sound decision making about your own estate plan.